-- Teaching Excellence: You will learn from expert specialist teaching staff who work with the Eu2P European Programme in Pharmacovigilance and Pharmacoepidemiology, an online pan European e-learning tool.
+Teaching Excellence: This course is flexible blended with online and face-to-face teaching.
+You'll learn from expert specialist teaching staff who work with the Eu2P European Programme in Pharmacovigilance and Pharmacoepidemiology, an online pan European e-learning tool.

-- Industry Connections: Benefit from networking opportunities with our alumni at University based Pharmacovigilance events and connect with our supporters including Roche, Novartis, and GSK.
+Strong Industry Connections: Benefit from networking opportunities with our alumni at University based Pharmacovigilance events and connect with our industry supporters including Roche, Novartis, and GSK.

 This course is accreditated by the PIPA (Pharmaceutical Information and Pharmacovigilance Association)

 The PgCert Pharmacovigilance is a course developed by the School of Life and Medical Sciences at the University and the Pharmaceutical Information and Pharmacovigilance Association (PIPA).
 On this course you will study relevant techniques used in pharmacovigilance including the basis of adverse drug reactions, regulations and guidelines (UK, EU and major worldwide regions), handling safety issues including Labelling and Risk Management Systems and processes (both pre and post-marketing).